mbroons/fsm-basics/README.md

 ### A minimal state machine implementation in Java

-This is inspired from the [scxml specification](https://www.w3.org/TR/scxml/).
+This is inspired by the [scxml specification](https://www.w3.org/TR/scxml/).

 No compound state.